 - All basic science coursework must be satisfactorily completed prior to sitting the USMLE, STEP 1 examination. - All first time takers without academic deficiency or remediation must sit no sooner than June 1 of each year and no later than June 30. - Students completing summer remediation which require going away for courses will not be allowed to start rotations in the First Block and must complete their course; then engage in no less than a two week review period prior to sitting.
-To be eligible to start the Second Block, a student must have sat for the Step 1 for the first time no later than 3 weeks before the first day to allow for scores to be received prior to the start of the next Block. - Students who wish to delay taking Step 1 beyond the June 30 are required to submit a written request to the SAPP committee explaining the reason for the exam delay. - Students taking the Step 1 exam after June 30 must post a passing score before starting a clinical rotation. - Students will not be allowed to start rotations if they have not sat for the STEP 1 (at least once). - Students who took Step 1 by June 30 with failing scores reported after the start of rotations will complete the rotation then study for and repeat Step I and post a passing score prior to restarting clinical rotation.
+To be eligible to start the Second Block, a student must have sat for the Step 1 for the first time no later than 4 weeks before the first day to allow for scores to be received prior to the start of the next Block. - Students who wish to delay taking Step 1 beyond the June 30 are required to submit a written request to the SAPP committee explaining the reason for the exam delay. - Students taking the Step 1 exam after June 30 must post a passing score before starting a clinical rotation.
+Once a rotation starts, a student will not be allowed to join that rotation unless passing Step 1 score is known before the start of that rotation.
+This means that a student should plan to sit for the exam AT LEAST 4 weeks before the start of the next rotation to allow sufficient time for the score to be released. - Students will not be allowed to start rotations if they have not sat for the STEP 1 (at least once). - Student third year rotation schedules are set by June 1 for the rotation year starting in July of the same year.
+All students' third year schedules are compiled using a lottery system.
+Students who delay taking the Step 1 examination beyond June 30 will not be able to start on the first rotation.
+Students with examination dates of July 1 or later must have a documented pass on Step 1 in order to start a rotation.
+Their schedule will remain as set (in the June 1 schedule) and they will be eligible to start the next rotation on their original schedule after receipt of a passing score.

+- Students who took Step 1 by June 30 with failing scores reported after the start of rotations will complete the rotation then study for and repeat Step I and post a passing score prior to restarting clinical rotation.
 Students who are delayed by 16 weeks or more will not graduate with their class in May. - Students with a failing score on Step 1 must seek individual counsel with the Associate Dean of Student Affairs and devise a study plan and examination schedule that aligns with the rotation schedule.

-Policy Guidelines for the USMLE STEP 2
+Policy Guidelines for the USMLE, STEP 2